Doravado/samuel_portfolio/index.md

 - Explored data using SQL, visualization, folium maps, and [dashboard](https://space-y-dashboard.onrender.com/).
 Explored and visualized the correlation between successful landings and other features.

-- 4 machine learning models were produced: Logistic Regression, Support Vector Machine, Decision Tree Classifier, and K Nearest Neighbors to predict successful landings.
+- Produced 4 machine learning models: Logistic Regression, Support Vector Machine, Decision Tree Classifier, and K Nearest Neighbors to predict successful landings.

-- Used GridSearchCV to find the best parameters for machine learning models.
+- Explored the best parameters for machine learning models using GridSearchCV.
 All models had similar results, with an accuracy rate of about 83.33%.

 ### Key Insights
 #### Data Correlation